 Job Seeker’s Allowance (JSA) is unavailable if your stay is permanent.
 It would then fall under the Spanish contribution-based system, as we will see shortly.
 A winter fuel allowance was previously available, but is no longer the case as the average winter temperature in Spain is higher than in the UK.

 Which UK Benefits am I Unable to Receive in Spain?

-There are a number of UK benefits that you cannot apply for under any circumstances when living in Spain.
-These include, Housing Benefit, Council Tax Benefit, Pension Credit, Income Support and Means-Tested Incapacity Benefit.
+There are several UK benefits that you cannot apply for under any circumstances when living in Spain.
+These include Housing Benefit, Council Tax Benefit, Pension Credit, Income Support and Means-Tested Incapacity Benefit.

 What are Some Spanish Contribution-Based Social Security Benefits?

 Working in Spain provides additional benefits for the UK national, and we will take a brief look at the four most common benefits to receive.

 There are two forms of child benefit in Spain, contributory which are dependent on whether you have paid into the Spanish social security system or non-contributory where you have not.